XalidAhmadov/casco/README.md

 - **Internal/mechanical damage detection** — using sensor, OBD, or history data alongside photos.
 - **Broader coverage** — more vehicle brands, more part categories, more damage types.

----

-## 14. Jury Presentation Speech *(≈3–4 minutes)*

-> Deliver this naturally.
-Pause after the problem and after the example.
-Make eye contact on the disclaimer — juries reward honesty.

-Good [morning / afternoon], everyone.
-Thank you for the chance to present our project.

-Let me start with a moment most drivers know too well.
-You've just had a small accident.
-No one is hurt — but your car is damaged, and immediately the questions begin.
-Which parts are actually broken?
-How serious is it?
-How much will this cost to fix?
-You call one repair shop and get one price.
-You call another and get a completely different one.
-You feel uncertain, and honestly, a little powerless.

-This is the problem our project solves.
-We built **[App Name]**, an AI-powered car damage assessment application.
-The idea is simple: take a photo of the damage, and in seconds get a clear, preliminary assessment of what is damaged and what it might cost.

-Here is how it works.
-The user uploads one or more photos of the car after an accident, and our system does several things.
-First, it recognizes basic information about the vehicle — the color, and where possible the make and model.
-Second, it detects the damaged areas and draws boxes around them, so you can see exactly what the AI is looking at.
-Third, it identifies which part is affected — the bumper, the door, the headlight.
-And fourth, it classifies the type of damage — is it a dent, a scratch, or a crack?
-Every detection comes with a confidence score, so the user always knows how sure the system is.

-Then comes the part that makes us different.
-Most damage-detection projects stop at "here is the damage."
-We go one step further.
-Once we know the part and the type of damage, our system searches online marketplaces for the price of that part — new, used, or aftermarket.
-It combines that with an estimated labor cost and, importantly for our region, delivery and customs costs.
-The result is an indicative price range, from a minimum to a maximum, plus a simple recommendation: is this damage better repaired, or is replacement the smarter option?
-Finally, everything is collected into a clean digital report the user can save or share.

-Let me give a quick example.
-Imagine someone uploads a photo of a Toyota Corolla with a damaged front bumper.
-Our app recognizes the car, detects a dent and a scratch on the bumper, identifies the part, and searches for compatible bumper prices.
-It then shows a repair estimate in one range, a replacement estimate in another, and a recommendation.
-In under a minute, the driver goes from total uncertainty to a clear starting point.

-Now, I want to be honest about what this is — and what it is not.
-Our application gives a *preliminary*, AI-based assessment.
-It does not replace a professional mechanic, an insurance expert, or an official inspection.
-A photo cannot show hidden mechanical damage, and online prices change.
-That's why we present a *range*, not a guaranteed number, and why we always show confidence levels.

-But the value is real.
-Faster initial assessment.
-Far more price transparency.
-Less dependence on one shop's subjective estimate.
-And it's useful not only for individual drivers, but for insurance companies doing pre-assessment, for repair shops, for rental and fleet companies, and for used-car marketplaces.

-Looking ahead, we see a clear path: damage-severity scoring, video and multi-angle analysis, VIN-based identification, and direct integration with insurers and local repair shops.

-In short, we set out to answer one stressful question — *"what's damaged, and what will it cost?"* — quickly, transparently, and in a way anyone can use.
-That is what **[App Name]** does.

 Thank you.
 We'd be happy to take your questions.